 Transportation services by mode of transport:

-Business services by the following groupings:
+Business services by the following groups:

 Government services: Embassies and consulates; Military units and agencies; Other government services.